LimelightVision/LimelightDocs/docs/best_practices.rst

 Before Every Match
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Check all power and ethernet cables going to your LL.
+* Check all power and Ethernet cables going to your Limelights.
+* Check all electrical connections for looseness and frayed wires.
 * Check all mounting screws / zipties / tape.
 * Observe ESD precautions at all times.